vdbrink/vdbrink.github.io/projects/stretch_display.md

 ## Introduction

 <a href="index"><img src="images_stretch_display/basic_weather_station.jpg" style="float: right;margin-left:15px" alt="Old weather station" height="150px"></a>
-I had for years a basic weather station with a radio receiver to see the in- and outside weather data (temperature, humidity and pressure).
-Now with Home Assistant, and my local weather station, I have so much more weather data available that I want to replace my old weather station display for something new, based on the data in Home assistant.
+I had for years a basic weather station with a radio receiver to see the indoor and outdoor weather data (temperature, humidity and pressure).
+Now with Home Assistant and my local weather station, I have so much more weather data available that I want to replace my old weather station display with something new, based on the data in Home Assistant.

 I was also looking for a small display to show the actual CO2 and temperature data in my home office.
-I found out when the CO2 was too high and/or the temperature is above 23 degrees, the concentration drops.
+I found that when the CO2 is too high and/or the temperature is above 23 degrees, my concentration drops.

 > This page is still under construction, I fill in all chapters one by one how I set it up.
 So you can create exactly the same, or use it as a reference for your own display project.